34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 4 to 9

-Four nerve daisy is a low-growing Texas climate friendly perennial that thrives in dry rocky areas.
-Plants grow readily from seeds and prefer full sun or light shade, with very well-drained soil.
+Four nerve daisy (Tetraneuris scaposa) is a low-growing, Texas-climate-friendly perennial that thrives in dry rocky areas.
+Plants grow readily from seeds and prefer full sun or light shade with very well-drained soil.
 This would be an ideal plant for a xeriscape or rock garden, or along borders and edges.
-Four nerve daisy is tolerant of drought, poor soil conditions, and deer.
+Four nerve daisy tolerates drought, poor soil conditions, and deer.

 Four nerve daisy has showy bright yellow flowers that can bloom year-round in ideal conditions.
 Otherwise, you can expect these daisies to bloom most consistently throughout the springtime.

-The flowers attract butterflies and bees, and because of their long blooming period, they can provide a valuable nectar source.
-Plants stay quite compact, with attractive leaves that are thin and almost grass like.
+The flowers attract butterflies and bees, and because of their long blooming period, they provide a valuable nectar source.
+Plants stay quite compact, with attractive leaves that are thin and almost grasslike.

 Frostweed